 What if I have multiple listings on Spokeo?

 If you have multiple Spokeo listings, you will need to complete a separate opt-out request for each one.
 An online reputation management (ORM) firm like ours can help you avoid this complex and time-consuming process.
-We’ll take down all listings and monitor your online presence for any future recurrence, taking action immediately to secure your privacy.
+We will take down all listings and monitor your online presence for any future recurrence, taking action immediately to secure your privacy.

 What do I do if the opt-out confirmation link does not work?